-At just ten (10) years old, Brianna is a second-year student attending The Juilliard School in New York City.
-As she walks across a stage, however, there are no discernable differences between Brianna and the rest of her fifth-grade classmates.
+At only eleven (11) years old, Brianna just finished her second year at The Juilliard School in New York City.
+As she walks across a stage, however, there are no discernible differences between Brianna and the rest of her fifth-grade classmates.
 She is eager, happy and diminutive.
 Of course, it's always easy to point Brianna out once she has her violin in hand.
 The pièce de résistance occurs the moment she begins to play and her undeniable talent takes over.
 Eyes closed, fingers deftly dancing up and down the violin's neck, she makes the bow glide across the strings.
-The resulting sound pours forth, with unyielding grace and energy, music which seems incapable of coming from a mere 10-year-old who is playing only a 3/4-size violin.
+The resulting sound pours forth, with unyielding grace and energy, music which seems incapable of coming from a mere 11-year-old who is playing only a 3/4-size violin.

 Hailing her as a "violin prodigy," Oprah named Brianna one of the world's most talented and amazing kids of all-time.
 Recognized for her amazing talent as well as her unprecedented philanthropic efforts, Brianna was chosen by Oprah to perform in the widely-celebrated grand finale episode of the show in Oprah's lauded farewell season before an admiring audience which showered Brianna with double standing ovations.